vegaprotocol/specs/user-interface/9001-DATA-data_display.md

 Size can also be prefixed with a + or negative to imply direction/side + for long (aka buy) and - for short (aka sell)

 ## Direction / side

 Generally with derivatives (as apposed to spot or cash markets) one talks about going Long as apposed to Buying, Short as apposed to Selling.
 ## Quote price

-> aka. price, quote, level.
+> aka. price, quote, level, limit price

 This is set per-market and represent the "price" of an asset.
 It can have a 1-1 relationship with the settlement asset but it is also possible that products will have different payoff methods, which is one of the reasons we don't just use settlement asset, another being in the future some markets could have multiple settlement assets, another being that we don't want 18DP quotes.